 3) JEFIT Workout Tracker, Weight Lifting, Gym Log App – with over 70,000,000+ downloads and offering so much more with trainers interactions to elite clubs and so on serving and playing an integral role in many users’ fitness goals.
 Nevertheless, if with technology advancement like prototyped here fitness apps can work wonders with AR feature.

-What are your Immediate Challenges of Building a Fitness App?
+What are the Challenges in Building a Fitness App?

 We just read how AR comes with a bundle of features.
 In this section we will briefly discuss the most prevalent challenges that you will come across while developing a fitness app with AR.